 For dinner before your evening in downtown Tempe, you must visit Little Miss BBQ.
 If you’re a fan of bbq, then you can experience arguably the best in Arizona right here in Phoenix.
 Come for the fatty brisket and stick around for the jalapeno cheddar grits.

-Day 2 Hot-Air Balloon, Museums & Ghost Towns
+Day Two: Hot-Air Ballooning, Museums, and Ghost Towns

 After a big night out in downtown Tempe, the thought of getting up for a sunrise may be the last thing you want to do.
 But this isn’t just any sunrise, it’s a hot-air balloon ride over the desert, seeing the blazing sun creep up over the red landscape.